morganwilde/MIT-opencourceware---6.00/7-debugging/recitation-notes-4.md

     - test if n % 7 == 0
         - -//-

+# the above example shows a good case to put a loop there

 x = 5
 while x less than sqrt(n)
     test if x evenly devides n (n%x == 0)